 • Add the ground beef and sausage to the pot and cook, breaking apart into small pieces with a wooden spoon, until browned.
 Drain any grease.

-• Bring to a boil over medium-high heat, stirring, then reduce the heat and simmer over medium-low heat for a at least one hour, or up to 3 hours, stirring occasionally.
+• Bring to a boil over medium-high heat, stirring, then reduce the heat and simmer over medium-low heat for at least one hour, or up to 3 hours, stirring occasionally, until thickened.

-• Serve in bowls with a dollop or sour cream and a sprinkle of cheese on top.
+• Serve in bowls with a dollop of sour cream and a sprinkle of cheese on top.

 Notes

-Tomato Juice: I usually buy a 46 ounce can and don’t use all of it.
-You could drink the extra, make a veggie/fruit smoothie with it, or save it for another soup.
-A good tomato juice substitute for this recipe is 2 cups tomato sauce + 2 cups of water.
+Tomato Juice: I usually buy a 46 ounce can and use the extra in a veggie/fruit smoothie or save it for another soup.
+A tomato juice substitute for this recipe is 2 cups tomato sauce mixed with 2 cups of water.

 Meatless Chili: Omit the meat and add double the beans.